-(2) Legacy SLM and Navient portfolio serviced pursuant to a 212 day charge-off policy.
-Sallie Mae Bank portfolio serviced pursuant to a 120 day charge-off policy.
-Historical trends may not be indicative of future performance.
-(3) Certain data used in the chart above was provided by Navient under a data sharing agreement.
+(2) For 2010-2014 P&I repayment vintages only- Data for Legacy SLM, Navient and Sallie Mae Bank serviced portfolios combined.
+Certain data used in the charts above was provided by Navient under a data sharing agreement.
 Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.